Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 that allows me to serve people.

-And so I'm not going to say it's like pro
+And so I'm not going to say

-But that's not the goal though.
+Certainly.
+But that's not the goal.

-there are times that we take on
+you know, there are times that we take on

 businesses that it might be easier to say,

-I don't think
+you know, I don't think

 that we're the right fit for you there.